 For a long time I was convinced I didn’t really like cauliflower.
 I thought it was just a boring, plain vegetable with a slightly musty smell.
 Luckily I discovered a few years ago that a different way of preparing really makes all the difference and now cauliflower is a real beloved ingredient in my kitchen.

-I like to turn it into a silky puree, a couscous-like side (lots of herbs, fragrant green olive oil, season well) and my favorite way with cauliflower is the one in this post: oven-roasted.
+I like to turn it into a silky puree, a couscous-like side (lots of herbs, fragrant green olive oil, season well) and my favorite way of preparation is the one in this post: oven-roasted cauliflower.

 You just slice an entire head of cauliflower into segments, drizzle generously with olive oil, season really well and roast in a hot oven.
 I usually roast the cauliflower until really dark brown (a bit longer than in these pictures, this was for aesthetic purposes).